Student Organizations

 Institute of Electrical & Electronics Engineers (IEEE)

 The Institute of Electrical and Electronics Engineers (IEEE) is the world’s largest technical professional society.
 Founded in 1884 by a handful of practitioners of the new electrical engineering discipline, today’s Institute is comprised of more than 320,000 members who conduct and participate in its activities in approximately 150 countries.
-The men and women of the IEEE are the technical and scientific professionals making the revolutionary engineering advances which are reshaping our world today.
+The men and women of the IEEE are the technical and scientific professionals making the revolutionary engineering advances that are reshaping our world today.

 Advisor: Vishal Saxena